Religion in Gabon: History

-Islam has had a small presence in Gabon, with about 10% of the people following Sunni practice.
+Islam is the second largest religion in Gabon, with about 11% of the people following Sunni practice.
 The former president Omar Bongo converted to Islam in 1973 after a visit to Libya.
 Under Bongo's one-party rule, Gabon joined the Organisation of Islamic Cooperation in 1974.
 Gabon reintroduced multiparty democracy in 1993, though Bongo remained president until his death in 2009, upon which his son, also a Muslim, succeeded him.
+As of 2022, the High Council of Islamic Affairs in Gabon estimates approximately 12% of the population identifies as Muslim, including noncitizens of West African background.

 The Constitution provides for freedom of religion, and the government generally respects this right in practice.

 On February 3, 2016, the Gabonese Republic granted official recognition to the local Orthodox Church, including plans to erect the first Orthodox church in the capital city Libreville.

 Religious freedom

 In 2023, the country was scored 3 out of 4 for religious freedom; it was noted that some religious groups reported difficulty in registering with the government.